, How to write your first iOS Safari Extension

 When working with multi-platform compatible Applications and extensions, you should follow some best practices, which include:

-VSH Solutions has over a decade of experience developing browser extensions.
+Coditude has over a decade of experience developing Browser Extensions.
 If you have any questions or queries about building/converting an extension, our dedicated Safari extension and plugin development team will be happy to answer them for you.
 Just drop us a line at browser extension services.